Digi-Digits/arduino_hx711/README.md

-Sketch that implements interface with HX711 24-Bit ADC module.
-Prints
+Sketch that implements interface with [HX711 24-Bit ADC module](https://cdn.sparkfun.com/datasheets/Sensors/ForceFlex/hx711_english.pdf).
+Prints the raw sensor read to the serial monitor (baud 112500).

 The modules runs on 2.6 - 5.5 volts.